EXPLAINER-How will Elon Musk pay for Twitter?

 How Elon Musk plans to fund his Twitter dealhttps://tmsnrt.rs/3MVjG3M

+How Elon Musk plans to fund his Twitter deal How Elon Musk plans to fund his Twitter dealhttps://tmsnrt.rs/3OZyRLu

-(Reporting by Hyunjoo Jin in San Francisco and Chibuike Oguh in New York; Editing by Anirban Sen and Sam Holmes)
+(Reporting by Hyunjoo Jin in San Francisco and Chibuike Oguh and Kyrstal Hu in New York; Editing by Anirban Sen, Sam Holmes and Nick Zieminski)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.